psu-psychology/psy-511-scan-fdns-2019/docs/lectures/511-chemical-communication.md

 </div>

-- Seven recpeptor families (5-HT 1-7) with 14 types
+- Seven receptor families (5-HT 1-7) with 14 types
 - All but one metabotropic

 Clinically significant because